 Moderate growth to 30–50 ft. tall, 30 ft. wide.
-Common name refers to heavy trunk of mature trees, which is broad at base, tapering toward top.
+Common name refers to the heavy trunk of mature trees, which is broad at the base, tapering toward the top.
 Leaves (2–3 in. long) are fresh green year-round, shimmer in breeze like those of aspens.
-Clusters of small, bell-shaped white flowers in late spring only noticeable close up.
+Clusters of small, bell-shaped white flowers in late spring are only noticeable close up.

 From China, this palm grows 5 to 12 ft. tall and wide.
 One of the finest houseplants.
 Withstands negle...

 From Australia.
 Fast-growing, open, weeping tree to 30 ft. tall, 20 ft. wide.
 Pale green leaves long (...

 Himalayan native useful as screen, background plant.
 Grows slowly at first, then moderately fast to 25...